 Students seeking admission to the Surgical Technology program should have completed one biology laboratory course at the college level within five years and a basic college algebra course, or be exempted by placement test results.
-The biology course must be a prerequisite for BIO 152.
+The biology course must be a prerequisite for BIO\ 211.
+Students must be eligible for ENG\ 101.
 Medically related experience either through employment or volunteering is strongly recommended.
 Students will need to demonstrate the skills necessary to become a surgical technologist.
 Admission to the Surgical Technology program requires a separate application which should be filed during the academic year prior to desired admission.
-Students are admitted on an on-going basis until the class is filled, so early application forms is available from the College Admission Office or by calling 860-512-2728.
+Students are admitted on an on-going basis until the class is filled, so early application is recommended.
+A packet which contains further information and the application forms is available from the College Admissions Office or by calling 860-512-2703.